The Complainant is JCDECAUX SA, France, represented by Nameshield, France.

-The disputed domain name <usa-jcdecaux.com> is registered with Hosting Concepts B.V. d/b/a Openprovider (the “Registrar”).
+The disputed domain name <wcdecaux.nl> is registered with SIDN through TransIP Group.

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on May 24, 2019.
-In accordance with the Rules, paragraph 5, the due date for Response was June 13, 2019.
+In accordance with the Regulations, articles 5.1 and 16.4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on September 12, 2019.
+In accordance with the Regulations, article 7.1, the due date for Response was October 2, 2019.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on June 14, 2019.
+Accordingly, the Center notified the Respondent’s default on October 3, 2019.

-The Center appointed Tobias Malte Müller as the sole panelist in this matter on June 21, 2019.
+The Center appointed Alfred Meijboom as the panelist in this matter on October 9, 2019.
 The Panel finds that it was properly constituted.
-The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.
+The Panelist has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required to ensure compliance with the Regulations, article 9.2.

 The Respondent did not reply to the Complainant’s contentions.